-A team of Northwestern Medicine investigators led by Rina Fox, PhD, MPH, research assistant professor of Medical Social Sciences, has received a Cancer and Aging Translational Bridge Award to investigate circadian disruption in lymphoma.
+A team of Northwestern Medicine investigators led by Rina Fox, PhD, MPH, research assistant professor of Medical Social Sciences and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, has received a Cancer and Aging Translational Bridge Award to investigate circadian disruption in lymphoma.

 “The proposed project will lay the groundwork for circadian-targeted interventions for survivors of lymphoma and, ultimately, other cancers,” Fox said.